-We will not transfer your personal information to any third parties unless we have your permission or are required to do so by law.
+We will not transfer your personal information to any third parties unless we have your permission, permission has been granted by an NHS Scotland data controller, or we are required to do so by law.
 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the following addresses.
 We will promptly correct any information found to be incorrect.

 My Diabetes My Way

 A Privacy Notice (which are also known as Fair Processing Notices) tells you about information we collect and hold about you, what we do with it, how we will look after it and who we might share it with.

 It is part of how we ensure we are open and transparent in the data processing activities we carry out in order to meet our service provision obligations.
 It covers information we collect directly from you or receive from other individuals or organisations.

 A Privacy Notice/Fair Processing Notice is a written statement that individuals are given when information is collected about them.
 As a minimum, a Privacy Notice should tell people who we are, what we are going to do with their information and who it will be shared with.
 Opting Out

 If you wish to opt out of the MDMW service please notify us via the details above and your information will be promptly and securely removed from our system.
 If you have any questions or concerns regarding how we use your information, please use the Contact Us section of our website.

 Version 2.4 – last updated 8th February 2021